Sherwin Richard Court

 It was almost two hours later when we entered our apartment which thankfully was on the first floor.
 My two dogs, Rover and Lassie came to the door to greet us with their tails wagging behind them.
-Rover and Lassie were new additions to the family; mom having got them for free from the company’s kennel.
+Rover and Lassie were new additions to the family; mom having got them for free from the company's kennel.
 They were a pair of Beagles, imported from the USA.
 Lassie reminded me of the dog in the Jim Carrey movie, Mask.
-They were very docile and timid but yet very affectionate.
+They were very docile and timid but very affectionate.
 The company where mom was employed was a leading pharmaceutical company.
-The company had given away these lovely animals away for free as a law was passed that these dogs which were used for experiments had to discontinue this practice.
-Mom and dad had felt that the dogs were so timid because they had been given different types of drugs for specialists to observe their reactions to them, before trying them out on humans.
-They were being used in the same manner as guinea pigs are used in science laboratories.
+The company had given away these lovely animals away for free as a law was passed that the practise of using dogs as guinea pigs was to be discontinued.
+Mom and dad had felt that the dogs were so timid was perhaps because they had been given different types of drugs for specialists to observe their reactions to, before trying them out on humans.

-Asha, our maid servant, who had been with the family since my elder sibling was barely a month old, helped us change into our home clothes, before we settled in for lunch.
+Asha, our maid servant, who had been with the family since my elder sibling was barely a month old, helped us change into our home clothes, before we settled in to eat our lunch.
 We were really fussy eaters and always gave trouble to eat our food and today was no different.
-But as usual Asha patiently cajoled us into eating everything that she’d cooked and served.
+But as usual Asha patiently cajoled us into eating everything that she'd cooked and served.
 She promised us a glass of Pepsi each, if we finished all our food.
-I must declare that despite the fact that she was uneducated she was very worldly, and knew the power of offering incentives which others might deem to be a bribe.
+I must declare that despite the fact that she was uneducated she was very worldly, and knew the power of offering incentives which others might deem to be bribes.

-The first thing mom did after saying; “Hi guys” was to look for her cigarettes.
-It was a must that she would have one as soon as she returned from work, and if she was unable to find one then poor dad, he was sure going to have to be prepared for a not so nice evening.
+The first thing mom did after saying; "Hi guys" was to look for her cigarettes.
+It required no guesswork to know that she would have one as soon as she returned from work.
+If she was unable to find one then poor dad, he was sure going to have to be prepared for a not-so-nice evening.
 Luckily for him, he had a few.
-I thought “Dad you are a lucky guy tonight!”
-True to my belief, mom gave him a huge grin and told him, “Richie, you are the most wonderful husband in the world.”
+I thought "Dad you are a lucky guy tonight!"
+True to my belief, mom gave him a huge grin and told him, "Richie, you are the most wonderful husband in the world."
 Just then Asha walked in with two cups of piping hot tea and some hot samosas which she had just warmed up in the micro wave.
 She also brought some mint pasty sauce which she had made some time earlier in the day.

-Mom and dad began chatting to each other while I was trying to memorize my tables.
-I’d been learning them for more than half an hour, but couldn’t remember after six times six.
-I got so frustrated that I started to cry.
-Mom looked at me, “What’s happened darling?”
-I told her in between loud sobs, “I’ve been learning these stupid tables since six o’clock and I just can’t remember it, and if I don’t know it Ma’am says she will not let me eat my Tiffin or go out during recess, I hate Math!
-“Ok baby don’t cry, just give me five minutes to freshen up and I’ll help you”.
+Mom and dad began chatting with each other while I was trying to memorize my tables.
+I'd been learning them for more than half an hour, but couldn't remember after six times six.
+I became so frustrated that I started to cry.
+Mom looked at me, "What's happened darling?"
+I informed her in between loud sobs, "I've been learning these stupid tables since six o'clock and I just can't remember it, and if I don't know them then Ma'am says she will not let me eat my Tiffin or go out during recess, I hate Math!
+"Ok, baby, don't cry!
+Just give me five minutes to freshen up and I'll help you".
 I felt like crying even louder when I heard this.